The best colorful places to visit in Kaohsiung

 Luckily, it’s super easy to navigate your way around Kaohsiung.
 One of the easiest and cheapest ways to get around is by MRT (subway).
 Although Kaohsiung’s MRT system isn’t quite as extensive as Taipei’s, it is still very convenient and you can easily reach most places in a jiffy.
 (Even if there is a bit of extra walking involved).

 Apart from taking a bus, a taxi or even renting a scooter (if you have a valid license), Kaohsiung recently added an amazing new transportation system to its network; Light Rail.
 The rail is the country’s first green rail which operates on a fully catenary-free route.
-Although the line only has a couple of stops thus far (construction is still underway), it is a lovely way to explore the scenic harbour area.
+Although the line only has a couple of stops thus far (construction is still underway), it is a lovely way to explore the scenic harbor area.

 If you want to catch the Light Rail, head to Sizihwan Station (Orange Line) and follow the clearly marked signs to the station.
 A single-journey ticket costs NT$30, which might be a bit higher than the normal prices you are used to in Taipei, but the ticket is valid for 1 hour.
-So, you could technically get off and have a quick walk around if your timing is right.
+So, you could technically get off and have a quick walk about if your timing is right.
 There are also easy to use ticketing machines at each stop.

-The most insta-worthy spots in Kaohsiung
+insta-worthy places to visit in Kaohsiung

 Lotus Pond is a huge park with an artificial lake.
 It’s a great place to take a stroll and snap up gorgeous pics of some of the best temples the city has to offer.
 Here you will find more than 20 different temples, all worshipping different deities.